Why is Emu Tracks superior to other Emu Oil products on the market?

 A soothing relaxing, general style massage oil for use at home or in the clinic.

 Stress Relief Massage Oil

 Aids in the relief of stress, nervous tension and mild anxiety.
 Massage into forehead, temples, neck and shoulders as required.
 Can also be used as an all over massage oil.

 Sports Massage Oil

 Ideal for use before and during physical activity.
-The oil aids in the prevention of muscular cramps, assists in the maintenance of peripheral circulation, and reduces stiffness in the muscles.
-Ideal for people with circulation problems.
+The oil aids in the management of mild muscular cramps, assists in the maintenance of peripheral circulation, and reduces mild stiffness in the muscles.

-A highly effective product that is 100% natural.
-This formulation deeply penetrates to provide relief from muscular aches and pains, bruising, strains and sprains.
+A 100% natural product.
+This formulation deeply penetrates to provide relief from mild muscular aches and pains.
 Unlike most other products, the Liniment does not contain any heat producing ingredients.
-These ingredients are designed to irritate the nerve endings on the outside of the skin focussing attention away from the actual condition, whereas, Emu Tracks Liniment focuses on treating the condition.
+These ingredients are designed to irritate the nerve endings on the outside of the skin focussing attention away from the actual condition, whereas, Emu Tracks Liniment focuses on managing and promote better general health wellbeing.